 The needle constantly moves to create a groove into the tin foil while the cylinder was revolved by a manual crank, recording signals from the soundwave.

 Before all this highly developed digital era, there was a simplified vinyl.
-Let’s break into the most important pieces the body parts in the vinyl records:
+Let’s break into the most important pieces the body parts in the vinyl record players:

 - Turntable or Platter- is the place where we put the records and the rotation occurs.